Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 - The __view__ refers to the xml files.
 - The __controller__ handles the business logic.
 - Negatives could be If we change the view, the controller logic should also be changed and  Maintenance is also an issues.

+## MVP

+- The __Model__ handles the data part of our application
+- The __Presenter__ acts as a bridge that connects a Model and a View.
+- The __View__ is responsible for laying out views with the relevant data as instructed by the Presenter

 ## What is MVC?